- Section One: Terms and Conditions -

 2.4.
 You may be able to receive a Broadband Service through a telephone line that is already installed at your premises (an “Existing Line”).
 If we can make use of an Existing Line, it will avoid the need for a new telephone line to be installed.

 2.6.
 If the Existing Line can be used, we will arrange for Openreach to carry out the necessary work to configure and activate the Broadband Service.
 This is unlikely to require an engineer visit to your premises, but where such a visit becomes necessary, we will arrange one in accordance with paragraph 3.
-We will inform you by email once activation has taken place so that the Service is available for use by you and it has been assigned to your Gradwell account.
+We will inform you by email (and send you a broadband handover document in accordance with clause 15.2.2) once activation has taken place so that the Service is available for use by you and it has been assigned to your Gradwell account.
 We will then, in accordance with clause 13.1, issue you with the invoices relating to the installation and for your first period of use of the Service.
 If you are a new customer, this period will be the first month in which you use the Service starting on the Activation Date.
 If you are an existing customer, your first invoice will cover the period from the Activation Date until the next monthly anniversary on which you became a Gradwell customer and invoices will be issued on a monthly basis after that.

 New line installs